|Pregnancy food safety

 If you already drank an energy drink

-One energy drink is usually a moment to gather details and choose the next calm step.
+If you already drank one, do not sit there refreshing search results and replaying the can.
+Start with details.
 ACOG’s pregnancy caffeine guidance gives you the first checkpoint: estimate the day’s total against the under-200 mg benchmark.
 FDA’s caffeine guidance gives you the second checkpoint: look for symptoms of too much caffeine, such as palpitations, anxiety, nausea, headache, or sleep disruption.
 Write down the brand, can size, caffeine amount, serving count, guarana or stimulant ingredients, and other caffeine you had that day.
 Then switch to caffeine-free drinks for the rest of the day.

 edit_note